 Cricsheet is Retrosheet for Cricket.
 We provide ball-by-ball data for Test Matches, One-day internationals, Twenty20 Internationals, some other international T20s, and all Indian Premier League seasons.

-The most recent matches added to the site are: the West Indies vs Bangladesh Test match that finished on the 16th of September, 2014, the Ireland vs Scotland ODI match that was played on the 12th of September, 2014, and the Ireland vs Scotland ODI match that was played on the 10th of September, 2014.
+The most recent matches added to the site are: the Nepal vs Uganda ODM match that was played on the 23rd of October, 2014, the Bermuda vs United States of America ODM match that was played on the 23rd of October, 2014, and the Malaysia vs Singapore ODM match that was played on the 23rd of October, 2014.

 The data is provided in number of zip files, one of which contains all of the matches, and the others certain sub-sets of matches, such as for type of matches, matches for certain countries or teams, or periods of time.
 Below is the listing of the data grouped by types of matches, or you can see the full set of downloads.

 What could you do with the data?
 Well that’s up to you really.
 You could investigate who are the best and worst value players in the IPL.
 Or see how much difference different non-strikers make to the scoring rate of the people they bat with.
 Or come up with something completely new that revolutionises cricket like finding the equivalent of DIPS (Defense independent pitching statistics) from baseball.

 The data format

 The data is provided in YAML format, a human-readable data format.
 There are libraries available to parse this in multiple languages.
 As for the structure of the file, hopefully it is clear enough when you have a look at the data, although a full description of the format is also available.